 Today, with the gender wars I don't think people are going to go back and look into this history, and that was partly why I wanted to write the book.
 I wanted it to be as simple and as clear as possible to provide people with a potted history and to say to people look, it's not as clear-cut, and as simple and binary as you might think, or what you're being told.
-In mainstream media there is a history to this [reductive account of feminism and gender politics].
+What you see in mainstream media, remember there is a history to this, so don’t just accept the media’s largely [reductive account of feminism and gender politics].
 Again, this is what I get asked at events: well what exactly does feminism say about about trans people?
 Is feminism always transphobic?
 Do you have to be transphobic to be a feminist?
 These are the sort of questions that I get.
 So I wrote the book with that in mind.
 It's not an abstract theoretical academic book; I wanted to try and explain and contextualize for people where the current gender wars have come from.
 I hope that people reading the book will be given a bit of that background, and know that these narratives comes from somewhere, that it has a history for different reasons; and that the women who have a politics and ideology of trans exclusion - although I don't agree with them, or go along with them – also has a theoretical history and a background.
 And, of course, also that we shouldn't reduce everything within the gender wars to a ‘TERF versus trans women’ battle.
 It discusses all the really significant legacy-building trans women that were involved at key moments in the second wave.
-There were trans women living in lesbian feminist communes, in public women's publishing houses, in women's music production, in women's organizing conferences, in bands: women like Sandy Stone and Beth Elliot.
+There were trans women living in lesbian feminist communes, in women's publishing houses, in women's music production, in women's organizing conferences, in bands: women like Sandy Stone and Beth Elliot.
 Trans women were there, and involved in the women's movement.
 Again, that gets erased when we just simplify everything to this whole ‘TERFs against trans women’ narrative.

 So much gender critical feminism argues that queer/ gender analysis is ‘anti-materialist’.
 On the contrary, you write ‘The question has never been whether biology is real, because of course it is; the question is what does it mean, where does it matter and what should it mean in the future’.
 I agree, and I like this formulation.
 Can you say more on this?
 For instance, are you arguing for a better materialism, a more capacious understanding of how bodies are sexed and gendered in history and society..?